thenumbernine/GalacticRotationCurves_2021Ludwig/README.md

 Once again I couldn't find the description of the rotation curve.
 I did go back to the cited 2006 Cooperstock et al paper which includes samples as well as its own rotation curve function and was able to reproduce that papers' graph, however the fitted function looks like it is a different model than the 2021 Ludwig rotation curve graph.

-Haven't found a galactic width function in the paper.
-I didn't see any galactic width function in the 2006 Cooperstock paper as well.
+Haven't been able to reproduce the galactic width function.

-Haven't tried the gravitational potential.
+Haven't been able to reproduce the gravitational potential.